mindey/ident/README.md

 ```
 **Note.** There is a colon (':') in the string produced, which separates the base64-encoded signature (left) from the public key (right).

+## Verifying

-## Verifying the signed message, with public key included after the `:` sign:
+Verify the signed message, with public key included after the `:` sign:

 ```python
 from ident import verify